Anree Saint-Amour

-Andree Saint-Amour (born March 20, 1996) is an American football defensive end for the New Orleans Breakers of the United States Football League (USFL).
+Andree Saint-Amour (born March 20, 1996) is an American former football defensive end.
 He played college football at Georgia Tech.
 He began his professional career in the National Football League as an undrafted free agent in 2019 with the Minnesota Vikings.
 He also signed a deal in the Canadian Football League (CFL) with the BC Lions.

 Early life

-Saint-Amour was born in 1996 in Suwanee, Georgia as one of two children to Manfred and Frednise Saint-Amour.
+Saint-Amour was born in 1996 in Suwanee, Georgia, as one of three children to Manfred and Renise Saint-Amour.
 Saint-Amour's older brother Manrey, played as an offensive lineman for Georgia Southern.

-High school career

 While at North Gwinnett, Saint-Amour was team captain during his senior year and was named All-State and All-Region.
 He also earned a letter which he signed for Georgia Tech after declining offers from Iowa, Michigan State, Minnesota, and Stanford.

 College career

 During his true freshman year in 2015, Saint-Amour played 8 out of 13 games.
 He finished his first season with 8 tackles.
 He played as a defensive end during his sophomore season in all 13 games.
 He remained a defensive end throughout the remainder of his college seasons.
 While at Georgia Tech, Saint-Amour majored in business administration.